 The completion of this digitization project empowers patrons to conduct research with the reports without being physically present in the library and without requiring the assistance of library staff and volunteers.
 The reports are more fully accessible to the public, which facilitates institutional transparency, and they are preserved digitally for posterity.

 To create this collection, we scanned all 71 annual reports into the PDF file format and ran a program to make sure that the documents themselves are searchable.
 We then created a spreadsheet to store essential metadata (title, contributors, year, etc.) for the files to make the collection easy to navigate in an online environment.
-We uploaded these files and the associated metadata to the online repository and platform called Shared Shelf Commons, which allows these items to be browse-able and view-able alongside contributions from a variety of other institutions.
+We uploaded these files and the associated metadata to the online repository and platform called Omeka.net

-Once the collection was made available in Shared Shelf Commons, we set about building an exhibition using another digital scholarship and web publishing platform called Omeka.net, which allows users to build digital collections and create online exhibitions.
+Once uploaded, we set about building and developing an online exhibition.
 With Omeka.net, we were able to customize the exhibition display, organizing the reports by decade, and share the narrative history of the museum as told through the reports themselves.
 This is the first online collection of its kind for SAM and we are incredibly excited to finally make it available!

 —Kate Hanske and Michael Besozzi, Dorothy Stimson Bullitt Library Interns